 Proven excellence in reporting and writing desire and ability to break news and identify newsworthy events and sources

 Strong analytical and investigative-interviewing skills

-A clear drive to develop sources and build audience
+A clear drive to develop sources and build an audience

 Ability to leverage relationships with sources to deliver content that differentiates the organization from competitors.

-Multimedia skills, including video, photos, broadcast, on-camera, helpful.
+Multimedia skills, including video, photos, broadcast, and on-camera, are helpful.

 Minimum of 3-4 years of journalism experience.